 Biomechanics of walk to canter transition

-This is because it is simpler for him to change his sequence of legs from walk to canter than from trot to canter.
+That is because it is simpler for the horse to change his sequence of legs from walk to canter than from trot to canter.

 Sequence of legs